MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/05-Evaluate-prompt-flow.md

    ```

 1. Select **Apply changes**.
-1. In the chat window, enter the same query as before: `What can you do?` Note the change in response.
+1. In the chat window, enter the query: `What can you do?` to verify that the language model is behaving as expected.

-Now that you have played around with the system message for the deployed GPT model, you can further customize the application by working with prompt flow.
+Now that you have a deployed model with an updated system message, you can evaluate the model.

-## Create and run a chat flow in the Azure AI Studio
+## Evaluate a language model in the Azure AI Studio

-You can create a new flow from a template, or create a flow based on your configurations in the playground.
-Since you were already experimenting in the playground, you'll use this option to create a new flow.
+You can manually review model responses based on test data.
+Manually reviewing allows you to test different inputs one at a time to evaluate whether the model performs as expected.

-1. In the **Chat playground**, select **Prompt flow** from the top bar.
+1. In the **Chat playground**, select **Evaluate** from the top bar.
-1. Enter `Travel-Chat` as folder name.
+1. A new window opens with your previous system message already populated and your deployed model selected.

-    A simple chat flow is created for you.
-Note there are two inputs (chat history and the user's question), an LLM node that will connect with your deployed language model, and an output to reflect the response in the chat.
+1. Select **Import test data**.
+Select **Import without saving** if prompted.

-    To be able to test your flow, you need compute.
+1. Select **Upload file** and
 1. Select **Start compute session** from the top bar.
 1. The compute session will take 1-3 minutes to start.
 1. Find the LLM node named **chat**.
 Note that the prompt already includes the system prompt you specified in the chat playground.